Search RFC: |

 Colpittsillator and Marconio?

-Old World Standards Breaking Through - Reader Response, August 1966 Popular Electronics - RF CafeWhen I saw your article entitled "Old World Standards Breaking Through" (April, 1966), my first impression - and hope - was that this article was part of a well-planned and perfectly executed April fool joke.
+Old World Standards Breaking Through - Reader Response, August 1966 Popular Electronics - RF CafeWhen I saw your article titled "Old World Standards Breaking Through" (April, 1966), my first impression - and hope - was that this article was part of a well-planned and perfectly executed April fool joke.
 Then came the May issue, which all but eliminated my hopes for a prolonged sanity in electronics.
 In the June issue ...
 I see the end of reason and the beginning of a mad rush to do away with the traditional names of inventions and rename them after their inventors.
 I can picture the situation now.
 There will be no more oscillators, no more transistors, and no more radios.
 In their places, we will find Colpittsillators, Bardeenabrattainistors, and Marconios.
 Try to imagine telling someone how you used your Colpittsillator to test the Bardeenabrattainistorized a.f. section of your Marconio, only to find that it wouldn't respond to frequencies under two hundred hertz!

 Frederic D. Barber, Jr.